daanyal-23/BlogAgentic/README.md

 - **LangChain**: Provides the abstraction for interacting with language models, prompt templating, tool execution, etc.
 - **LangGraph**: Orchestration framework on top of LangChain for defining directed workflows, handling state, branching, loops, and coordinating agents.
 - **Agent Nodes / Workflow Graph**: The core logic is split into nodes (e.g. generation, revision, etc.) and edges that control transitions.
+- **Multi-language capability**: Translation and generation nodes allow outputs in Hindi and French.
 - **State Management**: The application retains context across steps, enabling more coherent multi-step operations.
 - **Entry point**: `app.py`  set up and run the agentic workflows.